JonasHavers/jonas-havers.de/pages/articles/returning-tiff-image-data-with-spring-mvc/index.md

 date: 2018-04-12
 meta:
   - name: description
-    content: 'In cases where you do not want to handle unique constraint violation errors that are caused by duplicate entries, an UPSERT would be useful to have with PostgreSQL.'
+    content: 'The Tagged Image File Format (TIFF or TIF) is a computer file format for storing raster graphics images.
+If you want to deliver TIFF data with Spring MVC, this post is for you.'
   - name: keywords
     content: [TIFF, 'Spring MVC', 'Spring Boot', 'Byte Array', 'Image Response']
 ---